elnazshadkami/4-comma-Assignments_011/README.md

 *Figure 3.
 From structured descriptions to refined images—DALL-E 3 generates, Visual ChatGPT perfects.*

-The story is divided into four sections to integrate AI-driven creativity into a 4-Koma (Yonkoma) manga, with a key sentence for each representing a panel.
-This structured approach helps maintain narrative clarity and allows for effective visual production.
-The process begins by defining and breaking the main idea into four structured descriptions.
-Each description includes essential details about composition, character expressions, and the overall scene setting.
-These structured descriptions are then fed into DALL-E 3, a model selected for its high accuracy in following text instructions and generating high-quality, visually appealing images.
-Additionally, Visual ChatGPT is employed to refine the generated images gradually, ensuring consistency in artistic style across all panels.
-This method is chosen over manual drawing because AI-based tools provide faster iterations, enhanced creative flexibility, and improved precision.
-AI models like DALL-E 3 can generate well-aligned, accurate images when guided by detailed prompts and structured input.
-To ensure that others can understand the results of this process, all AI-generated images from OpenAI were carefully documented to make it easy to reproduce the same method.
-This study demonstrates that blending structured storytelling with AI-generated visuals significantly enhances creative collaboration between humans and machines, paving the way for future innovations.
+This project used AI to create a Yonkoma (4-panel) manga.
+The goal was to keep the story and images consistent and make the process easy to repeat.
+The story was divided into four panels, each showing a key moment.
+A short sentence was written to help AI generate accurate images for each scene.
+To ensure consistency, prompts included character expressions (sad, happy), objects (glass, spilled water, painting tools), actions (explaining, recreating), and the robot’s appearance (a screen on its chest).
+Prompts were tested and refined multiple times to improve results.
+Images were generated using DALL-E 3, but sometimes AI made mistakes.
+To fix this, prompts were adjusted, Visual ChatGPT was used for corrections like expressions and lighting, and sometimes, manual editing was needed.
+Challenges included keeping character details consistent, ensuring small objects like the glass or the girl’s hair color appeared correctly, and maintaining background and lighting continuity.
+These issues were solved using reference images, refined prompts, and use photoshop.
+AI was chosen instead of hand drawing because it was faster, more flexible, and allowed for easy modifications.
+Structured prompts ensured others could follow the same process and achieve similar results, making AI a strong alternative to traditional illustration methods.

 ## Result and Future Work
-A Yonkoma (4-Koma) manga was created, successfully conveying a complete story in just a few frames.
-Key sentences were defined to emphasize plot points, and through interactive sessions, images were generated to maintain the narrative flow, resembling a dynamic movie sequence.
-If the project were to be repeated, additional AI models would be incorporated to achieve more diverse visual outputs.
-Detailed images were effectively produced when clear, step-by-step guidance was provided.
-For future projects, a more extensive story will be developed, and a short film adaptation will be created using multiple AI tools to enhance creativity and ensure artistic consistency.
+this project studied how AI can help make Yonkoma (4-panel) manga, focusing on automatic storytelling and keeping images consistent.
+The child means human creativity, and the robot means AI and technology, showing how they can work together to make better stories.
+AI helped make the story clearer, but keeping the same style in all panels was challenging.
+Changing the prompts fixed some problems, but manual editing was still needed.
+People said the pictures were interesting but not very emotional.
+In the future, the focus will be on stronger feelings and different styles, leading to a short film using AI tools.

 ## Conclusion
-This study shows how AI changes Yonkoma manga creation.
-The most interesting part was how AI keeps the art style the same while improving storytelling.
-By using clear prompts and refining images step by step, AI helps creativity.
-In the future, AI will expand artistic possibilities and reshape human-machine collaboration.
+This study shows how AI changes Yonkoma manga by improving storytelling while maintaining the art style.
+It proves AI aids creativity, but challenges remain, such as ensuring image uniformity.
+In the future, AI should adapt to various styles, improving creativity while preserving the artist’s unique touch, balancing automation and expression.
 <!-- Bibliography -->
 ## Bibliography
 [1] Betker, James, et al. "Improving Image Generation with Better Captions.” arXiv preprint arXiv:2309.12345, 2023, https://arxiv.org/abs/2309.12345.
 Accessed 28 Feb.
 2025.